eliegoudout/paramclasses/README.md

 It is possible to inherit from a mix of paramclasses and non-paramclasses, with the two following limitations.

-1. Because `type(ParamClass)` is a subclass of `ABCMeta`, non-paramclass bases must be either vanilla classes or abstract class.
+1. Because `type(ParamClass)` is a subclass of `ABCMeta`, non-paramclass bases must be either vanilla classes or abstract classes.

 2. Behaviour is not guaranteed for non-paramclass bases with attributes corresponding to either `DEFAULT` or `PROTECTED` values -- _see [Subclassing API](#3-subclassing-api-)_.